slowernews/wisdom-tldr/chapters/chapter_appendix.md

 'Science is what we understand well enough to explain to a computer.
 Art is everything else we do.' -- Donald E. Knuth

+> *'The whole of science is nothing more than a refinement of everyday thinking.'
+> *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*

 > *'To do science is to search for repeated patterns, not simply to accumulate the facts.' -- Robert MacArthur*

-> *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*

-> *'The whole of science is nothing more than a refinement of everyday thinking.'*

 > *'Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought.' -- Albert Szent-Gyorgyi*

 > *'The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...' -- Isaac Asimov*

-> *'Technological progress is like an ax in the hands of a pathological criminal.'*
+> *'Technological progress is like an ax in the hands of a pathological criminal.' -- Albert Einstein*

 > *'Art is just another form of screaming.'*

 > *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso*

-> *'Art doesn’t end at the edge of the canvas.'*
+> *'Art doesn’t end at the edge of the canvas.' -- Derek Sivers*

 > *'Art is a meditation and design is a negotiation.'*

 > *'Life is Capitalism but art is Socialism.'*

-> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

 <!--
+everything that is not a law of nature is just a shared belief.
+Money is a shared belief.
+So is a border.
+So are bitcoins.
+The list goes on.

 > *'Artistic death is made by consensus.'*

 news as the first draft of history